BR19-gh/online-store-billing-system/README.md

 ##### POST'/product'

-- This route will add a product to the database using the following header:
+- This route will add a product to the database using the following `encodeURIComponent()`'ed header:

 ```json